Put/call ratio

 In finance the put/call ratio (or put-call ratio, PCR) is a technical indicator demonstrating investor sentiment.
 The ratio represents a proportion between all the put options and all the call options purchased on any given day.
 The put/call ratio can be calculated for any individual stock, as well as for any index, or can be aggregated.
-For example, CBOE Volume and Put/Call Ratio data is compiled for the convenience of site visitors.
+For example, Cboe volume and put/call ratio data is compiled for the convenience of site visitors.

 Readings

 Generally, a lower reading (~0.6) of the ratio reflects a bullish sentiment among investors as they buy more calls, anticipating an uptrend.
 Conversely, a higher reading (~1.02) of the ratio indicates a bearish sentiment in the market.
 However, the ratio is considered to be a contrarian indicator, so that an extreme reading above 1.0 is actually a bullish signal and vice versa.

-The lowest level of the index was 0.39x, set in March 2000 at the peak of the dot-com bubble.
+The lowest level of the index was 0.39, set in March 2000 at the peak of the dot-com bubble.

+Calculation variants

+The put/call ratio may be calculated using different sets of options data.
+Market-data providers commonly publish separate ratios for total options, equity options, index options, exchange-traded products, and individual products such as the VIX.
+Because these categories may reflect different types of trading activity, the interpretation of a put/call ratio can vary depending on whether the ratio is based on broad market data, index options, or individual equity options.

+The ratio is most commonly calculated from options trading volume, but related measures may also be based on open interest.
+Volume measures trading activity during a period, while open interest measures outstanding contracts that remain open.
+The distinction is relevant because a volume-based put/call ratio may reflect short-term trading activity, whereas an open-interest-based ratio may reflect existing positioning in the options market.